 Drug manufacturers owe a duty to consumers in Altoona.
 When a defective prescription or an over-the-counter medication injures someone, the drug manufacturer should be held liable for the damages.
 An experienced personal injury attorney could help a victim of a defective product recover monetary compensation from the pharmaceutical company.

 Generally speaking, dangerous drugs fall into one of three categories.
 These claims vary, with some relating to the way drugs were manufactured, while others deal with how they were labeled.
-An Altoona dangerous drugs attorney may be able to help someone injured by a dangerous drug determine the specific nature of a defect.
+A capable Altoona dangerous drugs attorney may be able to help someone injured by a faulty drug determine the specific nature of a defect.

-A defective manufacturing claim refers to a drug that sustains a defect during the manufacturing process.
+A claim against the manufacturing of defective products refers to a drug that sustains a defect during the manufacturing process.
 For example, a drug may become dangerous if it is exposed to an outside substance or otherwise tainted somewhere in the manufacturing process.